 This is not a course that attempts to teach you a single, correct, style of swimming.
 This course is intended to stimulate athletes to find their own optimal stroke technique.
 It also coaches them to find their correct balance of effort and relaxation, stroke and breathing rhythm, and their ability to adjust speeds and effort levels during a race as needed.
 It includes activities that are intended to develop particular skills that we believe are common to all effective styles of swimming.
 In this way, the athlete may learn new skills and drills that are effective by themselves, but that will also assist them in integrating that which they have learned from other programs of swimming instruction.

-There is a document titled "Full Text Description"attached to this workout that should be read carefully before attempting this course.
+There is a document titled "Basic Course Overview"attached to this workout that should be read carefully before attempting this course.
 (See paperclip icon at top of workout. )

-The first week of this course begins at the ends – the two ends of the “Float & Paddle – Statue of Liberty continuum”.
+Week 1 begins at the ends - two ends of the “Float & Paddle – Statue of Liberty continuum”.
 These two drills mark the outer ranges of the stroke pattern that your arms will ultimately find themselves in when you have developed and tuned your stroke to its optimum level.
 The contrast offered by these two drills is stark in terms of complexity as well as the basic arm mechanics employed.

 In the Float & Paddle, (see video) you have the Australian crawl in its most stripped down, elemental form – constant kinetic motion, switching between two basic forms – right arm extended/left arm at your side and left arm extended/right arm at your side – with the only “moving parts” being your torso (and your head, of course, when you need to breath).